OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 The big difference between free software and OSS is that the former must distribute updated versions under the same license as the original, whereas newer versions of OSS can be distributed under different licenses.
 FOSS combines the best of both worlds.

-These definitions have now become widely adopted, both by international governments, as well as some large organisations such as the [Mozilla Foundation] and the [Wikimedia Foundation].
+These definitions have now become widely adopted, both by international governments, as well as some large organisations such as the [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/) and the [Wikimedia Foundation](https://wikimediafoundation.org/wiki/Home).

+### An Open Source checklist

+There are a number of existing platforms and tools that support OSS and collaboration.
+The [Open Science Training Handbook](https://open-science-training-handbook.gitbook.io/book/es/02opensciencebasics/03openresearchsoftwareandopensource#knowledge) provides a checklist to use for evaluating the 'openness' of existing research software, based on the Open Source Definition above:

+* Is the software available to download and install?
+* Can the software easily be installed on different platforms?
+* Does the software have conditions on the use?
+* Is the source code available for inspection?
+* Is the full history of the source code available for inspection through a publicly available version history?
+* Are the dependencies of the software (hardware and software) described properly?
+Do these dependencies require only a reasonably minimal amount of effort to obtain and use?

 ## The Open Source community and its governance <a name="OS_Community"></a>